ELizavetaDanilina/DevOps_Project/README.md

 ### IaC approach

-A virtual environment was configured on Linux destribution and provisioned with Ansible, which includes installing and running:
+A virtual environment was configured on Linux distribution and provisioned with [Ansible](https://docs.ansible.com/ansible/latest/getting_started/introduction.html), which includes installing and running:
 - language runtime
 - database
 - application
 - health check of the application

-Furthermore, Apache is loaded to the VM to run the application
+Furthermore, [Apache2](https://httpd.apache.org/) is loaded to the VM to run the application

 **Steps to run the VM and check the health of the application**
 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).